About

 Bio

 Nadine Pinede, PhD, is a poet, author, editor, translator, and education consultant.
+Her prose and poetry focus on themes of place, exile, belonging, and the natural world.
 The daughter of Haitian immigrants, Nadine is the first Rhodes scholar of Haitian descent and earned her doctorate in Philosophy of Education.
 Author of award-winning informational books, her fiction appears in Haiti Noir, edited by Edwidge Danticat, and her Pushcart Prize-nominated poetry has been widely anthologized.
-Nadine’s debut young adult novel in verse When the Mapou Sings will be published by Candlewick Press in December.
+Nadine’s debut young adult novel in verse When the Mapou Sings was published by Candlewick Press in December 2024.
+It draws on Zora Neale Hurston’s fieldwork in Haiti from 1936-37, her mother’s family stories, and her own work with Haiti’s first Goldman Environmental Prize winner.
+Her anthology Earth is a Living Thing: Black Poets & the Natural World, inspired by the Christian Cooper incident, will be published by Chronicle Books.
+Her illustrated biography of the trailblazing artist Elizabeth Catlett is also forthcoming, from Enchanted Lion Books.

 .